CarlosMatheus/Eggshell/README.md

 ## About

-Chat app that lets you create locality-focused public groups, directed on bringing together people from minority groups (like LGBT) in a particular region who want to talk about the cause but without having to expose their real identity.
+Chat app that lets you create locality-focused public groups, directed on bringing together people from minority groups (e.g. LGBTQ+) in a particular region who want to talk about the cause but without having to expose their real identity.

 In these conversation groups, each person chooses whether to use their real identity or use a pseudonym.
-All people who are anonymous within the group are marked as anonymous.
+All people who are anonymous within the group are marked as such.
 Thus, it is a way to bring together people with common interests, but who have some fear related to disclosing their identity in this group.

 In the groups, there is a democratic ban system in which inappropriate messages can be flagged, and if a percentage of the group reports the message to that person's account, they are banned from that group.

-Project developed in 9 hours for the Facebook Hack-a-project Hackathon 2019 at Facebook São Paulo by:
+Project developed in 9 hours for the Facebook Hack-a-Project Hackathon 2019 at Facebook São Paulo by:

 * **Carlos Matheus** - [CarlosMatheus](https://github.com/CarlosMatheus)
 * **Gabriel Kanegae** - [KanegaeGabriel](https://github.com/KanegaeGabriel)
 * **Carolina Arenas** - [arenasoy](https://github.com/arenasoy)
 * **Sophia Estrela** - [sophia-estrela](https://github.com/sophia-estrela)

-### About the Hack-a-project
+### About Hack-a-Project

 ![Hackathon](https://media.giphy.com/media/KxtQp1oNYWydPQPzls/giphy.gif)

-Hack-a-project is a 4-days tech mentoring program, designed for penultimate year students that are interested in learning more about Solutions Engineering at Facebook.
+Hack-a-Project is a 4-day tech mentoring program, designed for penultimate year students that are interested in learning more about Solutions Engineering roles at Facebook.
 Selected students come to the Facebook office for 4 days to focus on understanding the whole development cycle inside the Solutions Engineering team, and build their own project in groups.

 Each session consists of a talk and practical applications with group mentoring support from Software and Solutions Engineers.
-Besides, it is shared tips on "how to crush your coding interview" and also do a mock interview, where feedback be provided.
+There are also tips on technical interviews, as well as a mock interview with feedback.

 ## Usage